-Written by the Maui Snorkeling team, operating Molokini Crater, Turtle Town, and Coral Gardens tours out of Maʻalaea Harbor since 1985.
-Tours are led by USCG‑licensed captains aboard a USCG‑inspected passenger vessel.
-We spend more days in these waters than on land.
+Written by the Maui Snorkeling team, operating Molokini Crater, Turtle Town, and Coral Gardens tours out of Maalaea (Māʻalaea) Harbor since 1985.
+Tours are led by USCG‑licensed captains aboard a

-What Is the State Fish of Hawaii?
+What Is Hawaii's State Fish?

-The state fish of Hawaii is the Humuhumunukunukuapuaʻa, also called the reef triggerfish.
-Its scientific name is Rhinecanthus rectangulus.
 Triggerfish live in warm waters around the world.
 However, the Humuhumunukunukuapuaʻa is most strongly associated with Hawaiʻi, though the species occurs more broadly across the Indo-Pacific.
-You’ll find locals and visitors smiling when they spot the famous triggerfish with a snout!
+You'll find locals and visitors smiling when they spot the famous triggerfish with a snout!

-Why Is the Humuhumunukunukuāpuaʻa Hawaii’s State Fish?
+Why Is The Humuhumunukunukuāpuaʻa Hawaii’s State Fish?

 Hawaiians have admired this fish for centuries.
 Its Hawaiian name means “fish with a snout like a pig.”
 That’s because it makes a pig-like grunt when threatened!